Shore Monitoring programme was running from Sherkin Island

 in the Marine Station archives.

-work has been carried out at Sherkin Island Marine Station
+work was carried out at Sherkin Island Marine Station in the

-Island one of the most intensively studied places in Ireland
+one of the most intensively studied places in Ireland for

-for moth trapping (four besides the Marine Station).
-These
+moth trapping (four besides the Marine Station).
+These sites

-sites were sampled intensively in order to try and catch a
+were sampled intensively in order to try and catch a large

 transects were established in 1997 and were continued in 1998,

 1999, 2001, 2004 and 2005.